 In September 1961, Secretary of Defense Robert S. McNamara sent a memorandum to President John F. Kennedy, advising “that we can achieve major breakthroughs in logistics management, where we spend half of the defense budget, by sponsoring the establishment of a special, full-time organization of highly talented business management specialists.”
-President Kennedy agreed, and three weeks later—October 3, 1961—the Logistics Management Institute was born.
+President Kennedy agreed, and three weeks later—October 3, 1961—LMI was born.

 LMI’s Certificate of Incorporation established our objectives, which included engaging in and procuring research, development, engineering and advisory services for the U.S. government or any nonprofit organization operated exclusively for scientific, educational, or charitable purposes.
 Secretary McNamara summarized LMI’s original intent this way: “LMI is to be a fact-finding and research organization, designed to seek solutions to [highly complex logistics] problems.”